overington/dissertation-scattering-amplitudes/dissertation/chapters/40-elements-lorenz-group.md

 Let us first take a look at the Lagrangian equation, and how they differ from their relativistic to non-relativistic formulations.

-# Elements of the Lorentz group (from classical mechanics to relativistic physics)

 ## The Lagrangian \( \Lg \) and Hamiltonian \(H\), and their time derivatitve